entr0-pi/pki-certificates/docs/ROUTES.md

 `POST /auth/session` matches `api_key` against these values and issues a session cookie JWT with the matching role.

+Operator note:
+- `PKI_JWT_SECRET` should be provisioned as a strong random secret of at least 32 characters.
+- `PKI_COOKIE_SECURE` and `PKI_COOKIE_SAMESITE` are deployment choices; changing them can affect login and form workflows.

 ## Access Control Configuration (`backend/config/rbac.json`)

 Route permissions are configuration-driven through `backend/config/rbac.json`.